-High School and Beyond Plan
+NTPS: The High School and Beyond Plan

-- 20 Hours of Community Contact
+- 20 hours of community service

-The third element is a presentation, which is fulfilled through the spring student-led conference (SLC).
-All seniors need to schedule an SLC with their advisor.
-Even if your parent cannot attend, you must complete an SLC in order to fulfill High School and Beyond.
+You must present your plan, which is fulfilled through the spring student-led conference (SLC).
+All students need to schedule an SLC with their advisor.
+Even if your parent cannot attend, you must complete an SLC in order to fulfill the High School and Beyond Plan.
 During the conference students will present their advisory portfolios, articulate their post high-school plan, and reflect on their community involvement.